simonsarris/site-simonsarris/src/markdown-pages/sunlight.md

 ------

 Below is a loose (but I think non-trivial) case for mass vitamin D supplementation and getting as much sun as you can.
-Sunlight almost certainly has other good effects beyond vitamin d, like the synthesis of nitric oxide.
+Sunlight almost certainly has other good effects beyond vitamin D, like the synthesis of nitric oxide.
 This is something you can do yourself or with your family, today.

 Reviewing the data we have so far, a line of questions seems striking: Has the virus hit locales the hardest which have lower than average sunshine?
 Geriatric patients who *survive*, do they leave the house more, etc?
 I now suspect that total sunshine hours correlate somewhat to the *lethality* of outcomes in different areas.